-Apex shoes are designed by foot health experts just for people like you, who are suffering from foot or leg injuries.
+Apex shoes are designed by foot health experts just for people like you who are suffering from foot or leg injuries.
 This elegant model comes in two colors, black or brown.
 It features a combination of leather and synthetic materials, which results in a very accessible price.
-The heel is a bit lifted, assuring optimal posture for people recovering from Achilles tendonitis.
+The heel is slightly lifted, assuring optimal posture for people recovering from Achilles tendonitis.

 It’s no wonder doctors recommend Apex footwear to their patients, as the shoes have all the features you might need.
-The best thing is that they’re risk-free: you can get a full refund if you’re not satisfied.
+The best thing is that they’re risk-free: you can get a full refund if you’re unsatisfied.

 Products for Achilles Tendonitis

 Adequate shoes may be essential for treating Achilles Tendonitis, but that’s not enough.
-Thankfully, today we have a variety of products that can make your life easier and speed up your recovery, from heel sleeves and braces to orthotic inserts for Achilles tendonitis.
+Thankfully, today we have various products that can make your life easier and speed up your recovery, from heel sleeves and braces to orthotic inserts for Achilles tendonitis.
 Some of these products may be essential if you want to return to your regular sports activities once your Achilles has healed.